Palestinian cuisine: Dips and side dishes

 Baba ghanoush is an eggplant or aubergine salad or dip with several variants.
-The root of all the variants is broiled and mashed eggplant and tahini lathered with olive oil, which can then be flavored with either garlic, onions, peppers, ground cumin seeds, mint and parsley.
+The root of all the variants is broiled and mashed eggplant and tahini lathered with olive oil, which can then be flavored with garlic, onions, peppers, ground cumin seeds, mint and parsley.
 Mutabbel is one of the spicier variants that receives its zest from green chili peppers.

 Jibneh Arabieh or jibneh baida is a white table cheese served with any of the above dishes.
 Ackawi cheese is a common variation of jibneh baida.
 Ackawi cheese has a smoother texture and a mild salty taste.
-It originated in the city of Akka (Acre) - hence the name Ackawi - in the Galilee.
-Labaneh is a pasty yogurt-like cream cheese either served on a plate with olive oil and za'atar - which is generally called labeneh wa za'atar - or in a khubz sandwich.
+It originated in the city of Akka (Acre)—hence the name Ackawi—in the Galilee.
+Labaneh is a pasty yogurt-like cream cheese either served on a plate with olive oil and za'atar—which is generally called labeneh wa za'atar—or in a khubz sandwich.